 b.
 STATISTICAL REPORT

-The C-NLOPB's statistical report on the Access to Information Act is presented in Appendix B.
+The C-NLOPB's statistical report on the Access to Information Act is presented in Appendix B and the Supplemental Statistical Report on the Access to Information Act and Privacy Act is presented in Appendix C.

 5. EDUCATION ACTIVITIES